 The United States has no significant trade or investment with Kiribati.
 Fishing fleets from the United States pay licensing fees to operate in Kiribati's territorial waters.
 The majority of U.S. tourists visit Christmas Island (Kiritimati) in the Line Islands on fishing and diving vacations.

 Kiribati and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and Asian Development Bank.

-Kiribati does not maintain an embassy in Washington, DC, but opened a mission to the United Nations in New York in 2013.
+Kiribati does not have an embassy in Washington, DC, but opened a mission to the United Nations in New York in 2013.

 More information about Kiribati is available from the Department of State and other sources, some of which are listed here:

 Trafficking in Persons Reports